bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 The inflection point when I soured on Chrome was when [Google accounts where merged with Chrome sign-in](https://news.ycombinator.com/item?id=17942252) in Chrome 69.
-After that change, logging into your Google account, to read your Gmail for instance, would then result in Chrome simultaneously signing to Google thus potentially synchronizing with Google some of your activity without your consent.
-Also, presumably once Chrome is signed-in Google may track your activity more easily, either now or in the future.
+After that change, logging into your Google account, to read your Gmail for instance, would then result in Chrome simultaneously signing to Google thus potentially synchronizing, with Google, some of your activity without your consent.
+Also, presumably once Chrome is signed-in Google may track your online activity more easily, either now or in the future.

 I was not the only one upset by this particular change, Matthew Green, a